mff-uk/sparqless/docs/overview.md

 ## Querying flow

-SPARQL2GraphQL utilizes a query translation approach, whereby incoming GraphQL queries are translated into SPARQL queries, executed on the SPARQL endpoint, and their results are aggregated into a JSON response returned by the GraphQL endpoint.
+SPARQLess utilizes a query translation approach, whereby incoming GraphQL queries are translated into SPARQL queries, executed on the SPARQL endpoint, and their results are aggregated into a JSON response returned by the GraphQL endpoint.